privacyguides/privacyguides.org/docs/basics/hardware.md

 When it comes to discussions about privacy, hardware often takes a backseat to software.
 Far from being an afterthought, your hardware should be considered the foundation on which you build the rest of your privacy setup.

-## Internal Hardware
+## Picking a Computer

 The internals of your devices process and store all of your digital data.
 You should make sure they are secure and up-to-date.

-### Picking a Machine
+### Hardware Security Programs

-A [Windows Secured-Core machine](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure-11) ensures that it meets certain security criteria laid out by Microsoft.
-They don't only protect Windows users; users of other operating systems can still take advantage of things like [DMA protection](https://learn.microsoft.com/en-us/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) and the ability to completely distrust Microsoft certificates.
+[Windows Secured-core PCs](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure-11) meet higher security criteria laid out by Microsoft.
+These protections aren't only applicable to Windows users; Users of other operating systems can still take advantage of things like [DMA protection](https://learn.microsoft.com/en-us/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) and the ability to completely distrust Microsoft certificates.

-Macs have [great hardware security](https://support.apple.com/guide/security/welcome/web), but many of the hardware security features rely on macOS to function properly.
+Macs have [great hardware security](../os/macos-overview.md), but many of the hardware security features rely on macOS to function properly.
 If you plan on running macOS, doing so on official Apple hardware is the way to go.

 Similarly, ChromeOS's security is at its best when run on a Chromebook.

 ### Preinstalled OS

-When you buy a new machine, an operating system will normally come preinstalled on it.
-Due to agreements between hardware vendors and shady software vendors, the default operating system install often comes preloaded with bloatware, [adware](https://www.bleepingcomputer.com/news/technology/lenovo-gets-a-slap-on-the-wrist-for-superfish-adware-scandal/), or even [malware](https://www.zdnet.com/article/dell-poweredge-motherboards-ship-with-malware/).
-It's usually a good idea to wipe the drive and install a fresh copy of your operating system of choice.
-It's not normally necessary to do this if the manufacturer of the hardware also develops the operating system, such as with Apple devices and the Microsoft Surface line.
+New computers nearly always come with Windows preinstalled, unless you buy a Mac or a specialty Linux machine.
+It's usually a good idea to wipe the drive and install a fresh copy of your operating system of choice, even if that means just reinstalling Windows from scratch.
+Due to agreements between hardware vendors and shady software vendors, the default Windows install often comes preloaded with bloatware, [adware](https://www.bleepingcomputer.com/news/technology/lenovo-gets-a-slap-on-the-wrist-for-superfish-adware-scandal/), or even [malware](https://www.zdnet.com/article/dell-poweredge-motherboards-ship-with-malware/).

+It's not normally necessary to do this if the manufacturer of the hardware also develops the operating system, such as with Apple devices or the Microsoft Surface line.

-### Firmware
+### Firmware Updates

 An oft-overlooked but important consideration is firmware updates for your hardware.